 Meanwhile in Iraq, another U.S. airstrike has claimed the lives of seven children.
 A U.S. helicopter opened fire on a primary school in a village close to the Iranian border.
 At least three other students were injured with heavy damage to the school building.
 The U.S. military says it fired after coming under attack from the school grounds.

 In other Iraq news, the Pentagon has announced a troop deployment that will maintain the so-called surge at least through the end of this year.
-Thirty-five thousand replacement soldiers in ten brigades will begin deploying in August.
+Thirty-five thousand replacement soldiers in 10 brigades will begin deploying in August.
 The announcement comes as a CNN poll has found just over half of Americans oppose President Bush’s veto last week of a bill calling for the withdrawal of U.S. troops beginning this fall.

 Meanwhile, Vice President Dick Cheney is in Iraq on an unannounced visit.
-Cheney met with Iraqi Prime Minister Nouri al-Maliki in the first stop of a week long tour of the Middle East.
+Cheney met with Iraqi Prime Minister Nouri al-Maliki in the first stop of a week-long tour of the Middle East.
 The trip marks Cheney’s second visit to Iraq as vice president.

 A Russian photographer has become the latest journalist killed in Iraq.
 Dmitry Chebotayev was traveling with U.S. troops in Diyala Sunday when their vehicle was struck by a roadside bomb.
 Chebotayev is the first foreign journalist killed in Iraq this year.

 A federal judge has dismissed immigration charges against the anti-Castro Cuban militant and former CIA operative Luis Posada Carriles.
-On Tuesday, U.S. District Judge Kathleen Cardone said the US government practiced "fraud, deceit, and trickery" when it interviewed Posada about his case.
+On Tuesday, U.S. District Judge Kathleen Cardone said the U.S. government practiced “fraud, deceit, and trickery” when it interviewed Posada about his case.
 The Venezuelan and Cuban governments have led international calls arguing Posada should be prosecuted for more serious crimes.
 He’s linked to a series of deadly attacks, including the 1976 bombing of a Cuban airliner that killed 73 people.
 The Bush administration has refused to extradite him to Cuba or Venezuela.
-In a statement, the Cuban government said "The terrorist’s release has been concocted by the White House as compensation for Posada Carriles not to reveal what he knows, not to talk about the countless secrets he keeps on his protracted period as an agent of the US special services."
+In a statement, the Cuban government said, “The terrorist’s release has been concocted by the White House as compensation for Posada Carriles not to reveal what he knows, not to talk about the countless secrets he keeps on his protracted period as an agent of the US special services.”

 In New Jersey, six people have been arrested on allegations of plotting to attack the U.S. military base at Fort Dix.
 Prosecutors say the accused monitored the base and planned to use rocket-propelled grenades and automatic weapons.